Iskeletu/SimpleDB/README.md

 SimpleDB > simpledb [arg]=<exp>
 ```
 Supports expressions.
-Requires as least one of the following arguments:
+Requires one of the following arguments:

 TODO